-SUPERIOR OILS
+SUPERIOR OIL

 For the past several years "superior oil" has been recommended as one of the preventive European red mite control programs.
 This year only the 70-second viscosity "superior oil" will be recommended for use in Michigan.
-Based on research information from

-Michigan we feel the 70-second oil will give better mite control, than some of the lighter viscosity oils recommended in the past.
+Based on research information from Michigan we feel the 70-second oil will give better European red mite control than some of the lighter viscosity oils recommended in the past.

 The 70-second viscosity oil is not a dormant-type oil.
 It is lighter and more volatile than the original "superior oil" which was used as a dormant spray.
-The principal advantage of the lighter viscosity oils is the reduced possibility of plant injury.
-They are safer because they are more volatile, resulting in less persistence on the tree.
-They remain on the tree long enough to kill the mites but not so long as to interfere with vital plant processes or oil-incompatible pesticides which may be applied later.
+The principal advantage of the lighter 70-second oil is the reduced possibility of plant injury.
+It is safer because it is more volatile, resulting in less persistence on the tree.
+It remains on the tree long enough to kill the mites but not so long as to interfere with vital plant processes or oil-incompatible pesticides which may be applied later.

-Because of this safety factor, the 70 second oils can be applied between Green-Tip, Delayed Dormant, and Pre-Pink stages of tree development.
-European red mite eggs are most susceptible to control by oils when they are about to hatch.
+Because of this safety factor, the 70-second oil can be applied between Green-Tip and Pre-Pink stages of tree development.
+European red mite eggs are most susceptible to control by oil when they are about to hatch.
 Under Michigan conditions, the period of egg hatch starts about the time the trees are in the Pre-Pink to Pink stage.
 Thus, the closer the application to Pre-Pink, the greater the kill of mite eggs.
-Oils applied earlier than Green-Tip are not as effective as those applied later.
+Oil applied earlier than Green-Tip is not as effective as later applications.
 The addition of a phosphate insecticide does not increase the miticidal value of oil.